Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 5. **Matrix Effects**: Components in complex matrices (such as natural organic matter in environmental samples or proteins in biological fluids) can interfere with analyte binding to SERS substrates or contribute competing signals.

 The integration of machine learning approaches with SERS has significantly addressed many of these limitations, particularly in terms of spectral interpretation, pattern recognition in complex data, and quantitative analysis, which will be discussed in subsequent sections.
+Additionally, recent technological advancements have focused on improving substrate fabrication to enhance reproducibility and sensitivity, which Pérez-Jiménez et al. (2020) identified as addressing one of the major challenges in SERS's practical application.

-## 3. Machine Learning for SERS Data Analysis <a name="machine-learning-for-sers-data-analysis"></a>
+## 3. Machine Learning for SERS Data Analysis

-### 3.1 Overview of Machine Learning Approaches <a name="overview-of-machine-learning-approaches"></a>
+### 3.1 Overview of Machine Learning Approaches

 Machine learning (ML) has emerged as a powerful approach for extracting meaningful information from complex SERS spectral data.
 ML algorithms can identify patterns, classify spectra, and predict quantitative outcomes with higher accuracy and efficiency than traditional analytical methods.
 The integration of ML with SERS has significantly enhanced the capability to detect specific molecular signatures in complex matrices, leading to improved diagnostic and monitoring applications.